justin-robinson/ImgurWallpaper/README.md

 ImgurWallpaper
 ==============
-Downloads wallpapers from imgur galleris in bulk
+Downloads wallpapers from imgur galleries in bulk

 ##Run